danielorlando97/me-learning-english/2-homework.md

 1. Brad Pitt - cat - eyes = green

-Hi, this is the my teacher's pet, Brad Pitt.
+Hi, this is my teacher's pet, Brad Pitt.
 It is a cat and Its eyes are green

 2. Luis - best friend - hobby